#1 A well-balanced isekai

 Watching through Re:Zero, it always felt to me like I could pinpoint exactly where one volume of the light novel ended and another began.

 Each story arc presents Subaru with a problem to overcome.
 In the first case, he ends up meeting Emilia and learning of her stolen pendant.
-He vows to help her retrieve it, yet discovers he is not the only one after it and is woefully underpowered to overcome his competition.
-That storyline consumes the first 4 episodes of the show, after which the setting moves away from Lagunica proper to a mansion out in the countryside.
+He vows to help her retrieve it, yet discovers that he is not the only one after it and is woefully underpowered to overcome his competition.
+That storyline consumes the first 4 episodes of Re:Zero, after which the setting moves away from Lagunica proper to a mansion out in the countryside.
 As Subaru begins a new life there and finally scores a date with Emilia, he suddenly finds himself waking up one day, realizing that time has once again reverted to his first day in the mansion.

 Each story arc is fun and has its own novel twists, but I also like how each one is so neatly compartmentalized.
 You can watch a few episodes and get a satisfying conclusion to one amazing storyline, after which you can call it quits or move on to the next one.
 This has also made this a fun show to introduce to other people, as you can get a pretty solid idea of what it’s about by the first arc.